702nADOS/toolchain-host/taskgen/README.md

   generators are no problems.
 Lazy evaluation only generate as much tasksets as needed at runtime.

-- **User friendly** Threading keeps waiting time low and work like ping, connect, processing tasksets is done in background.
+- **User friendly** Threading keeps waiting time low and work, like ping, connect, processing tasksets, is done in background.
 A fast-responsive framework is the result.